Collect taxes

 The example below creates a transaction and uses the PaymentIntent ID as the unique reference:

-Store the tax transaction ID so that later you can record refunds.
+Store the tax transaction ID to record refunds later.
 You can store the transaction ID in your database or in the PaymentIntent’s metadata:

 Record refundsServer-side

-When you issue a refund (using Stripe or outside of Stripe) you need to create a reversal tax transaction with a unique reference
+When you issue a refund (using Stripe or outside of Stripe), you must create a reversal tax transaction with a unique reference.
+Common strategies include:

 - Append a suffix to the original reference.
 For example, if the original transaction has reference